Benefits

 Sick Leave

 Full-time employees earn ten hours of sick leave for each full calendar month of employment.
-Sick leave is prorated for part-time employees.
 Sick leave can be accumulated toward the employee’s retirement in that every 22 days of sick leave is counted as one month of service toward retirement.
 The County allows transfers of sick leave from other Maryland government agencies within the first year of hire.

 Personal Leave